A landmark study of the effect of hearing intervention on brain health in older adults

 WHAT IS ACHIEVE?

 The Aging and Cognitive Health Evaluation in Elders, or ACHIEVE, study is a large-scale randomized controlled trial designed to determine if treating hearing loss in older adults could reduce the loss of thinking and memory abilities (cognitive decline) that can precede dementia.
-The ACHIEVE study also looks at other health outcomes, including mental health and well-being, physical function, and health care use.
+The ACHIEVE study also looks at other health outcomes, including brain health, mental health and well-being, physical function, and health care use.

 More Key Findings